 PBAC meetings are held on the last Monday of every month.
 Submissions are sent out for review one week prior to the meeting, therefore please have your information submitted to the Karen Haines before the second-to-last Monday of each month.

-The Biohazard Utilization Protocol is a one time-submission which requires amendments as needed, an annual administrative review and a (NEW!)
-4-year committee review.
+The Biohazard Utilization Protocol is a one time-submission which requires amendments as needed, an annual administrative review and a 4-year committee review.
 It is meant to:

 - simplify granting application processes